Price includes all travel costs from departure Anchorage to return Anchorage at end of trip. All flight to Port Alsworth and backcountry included!

-Like Wrangell-St. Elias, Lake Clark National Park is a bit more remote and therefore little known outside Alaska.
+Lake Clark National Park is a bit more remote and less well known outside Alaska.
 The only way to get to Lake Clark is to fly - there are no roads!
 That means you won't have to rent a car and the cost for this trek includes just about everything except airfare to Anchorage.
+You will eat breakfast in Anchorage and dinner that night at a backcountry camp near Lake Telaquana.

-Then it's back to the highlands as we head up a dramatic valley next to a thundering stream.
-It's up and over the pass and we drop into the prettiest valley of the trek and a great area for spotting wildlife including bear, sheep and fox.
+Our most challenging day is our hike up and over the final ridge.
+Then it's down into the prettiest valley of the trek and a great area for spotting wildlife including bear, sheep and fox.

-The final campsite of the trek is just a few hundred yards away from the historic Dick Proenneke cabin.
+The final campsite of the trek is a short distance from the historic Dick Proenneke cabin.
 Proenneke built the cabin using only hand tools and lived on the shores of Twin Lakes from 1968 to 1999.
-If we're lucky we'll get a guided tour from the voulunteer who spends his summers there.
-He was a friend of Dick's and can share lots of inside informaiton.
+If we're lucky we'll get a guided tour from the volunteer who spends his summers there.
+He was a friend of Dick's and can share lots of inside information.

 Trek begins in Anchorage, Alaska